-- Cook fettuccine according to package instructions, leaving al dente.
+- Cook fettuccine according to package instructions, leaving al dente (slightly firm, not mushy).
 Drain when finished.

 - Meanwhile, make the dressing.
 Mince garlic.
 Then add dressing ingredients to a small bowl and whisk to combine.
 Set aside.

 - Dice tomatoes and red onion.
-Chop parsley (stems removed), and julienne basil.
+Chop basil and parsley (large stems removed).

 - In a large bowl, add tomatoes, onion, basil, and parsley.

-- Add pasta to bowl and pour dressing over top and lightly toss to combine.
+- Add cooked pasta to bowl.
+Pour dressing over top and lightly toss to combine.

 Nutrition Per Serving (Estimate)

-If you’re enjoying this Tomato Fettuccine, also check out:
+If you are enjoying this fresh Summer Tomato Fettuccine recipe with herbs and balsamic, also check out:

 - Shiitake Garlic Noodles